 What I find exciting about LivingDNA is knowing that their large-scale regional analysis of DNA will in future be used for their Irish and Germanic ethnicities, hopefully bringing the same level of detail to people from these regions.

-Personally I like the approach ancestry.com make.
+Personally I like the approach ancestry.com have taken.
 The fact that they analyse your data 40 times to give a range of ethnicity estimates helps people understand the fuzziness of such reports.
-If you are looking at your own results you may find it useful to discard and ethnicities that have a range starting with 0% – it may be the truth !
+If you are looking at your own results you may find it useful to discard any ethnicities that have a range starting with 0% – it may well be the truth !

 Despite my cynicism I must admit that receiving your first ethnicity report can be an exciting and revealing occasion.
 It can recast your whole understanding of your family history.
 The flip-side is that if you are rather plain “Vanilla-British” then the issue that you are likely to encounter is understanding that genetically British people are incredibly similar to their neighbours.
 As a result you are likely to show other European ethnicities.
 Don’t get hung up on these they may well be “false positives”